Rachel and Tim reflect on their journey to adopting three children at once.

 ‘Do you feel different to other children?’
 ‘Yes but then other children feel different to one another anyway.
 I also feel different to other adopted children.’

 ‘Because we are all unique.
 Anything else you want to say?’
 ‘Yes.
 That mummy has told me that people think that they are too old to adopt or that they maybe think that they can’t or aren’t allowed to adopt but they can and it would be really good if more people could adopt a child or children because it would make a huge difference.
-It has made a very big difference to my life.
-I feel really strongly about children being adopted because it makes a huge amount of difference to the child and to the grown up that looks after them.’
+It has made a very big difference in my life.
+I feel strongly about children being adopted because it makes a huge amount of difference to the child and to the grown-up that looks after them.’

 ‘You see that in us?
 (The greying hair, needing glasses, the look of exhaustion …’) ‘It gives pleasure to mummy and daddy to see their children being happy.’

-At this point I get a big kiss on each cheek and not to be left out of things our youngest daughter Susan suggests we should end with the following ‘don’t just sit there twiddling your thumbs – adopt a child.’
+At this point, I get a big kiss on each cheek and not to be left out of things our youngest daughter Susan suggests we should end with the following ‘don’t just sit there twiddling your thumbs – adopt a child.’

 Four Years since our children came to live with us

 Tim is still keeping a diary and that has proved a very valuable resource to go back to over and over again.
-It is reassured to see how the children have developed and how we have progressed as a family – what we can now do and enjoy with the children to their benefit would have been unthinkable a few years ago.
+It is reassuring to see how the children have developed and how we have progressed as a family – what we can now do and enjoy with the children to their benefit would have been unthinkable a few years ago.
 When times are tough it is good to remind ourselves!
 As well as this, the diary is a really helpful reminder of how the children behave at different times and in different situations, how we’ve dealt with this previously and whether it’s been successful.
 It’s pretty hard to keep everything in your brain so having it written down is immensely helpful!

-Yesterday, we got together with a good friend who we met on the CCS preparation course 6 years’ ago and it was so good to acknowledge and talk over how things are just different for adoptive families.
+Yesterday, we got together with a good friend who we met on the CCS preparation course 6 years ago and it was so good to acknowledge and talk about how things are just different for adoptive families.
 So much of our children’s behaviour has improved beyond belief – they make much better and more appropriate choices about what to do and say, are better able to keep themselves safe and we are much more able to trust them and to give them greater levels of choice and freedom which they appreciate and enjoy.
 But, the vigilance continues and we never stop questioning what might be behind their behaviour and how to handle it appropriately.
 It is absolutely draining and I don’t think most parents of children of a comparable age realise that is what we have to do – and continue doing.